CwiJ/A-Multi-threaded-Key-Value-Server-with-Transaction-Support/README.md

-# A-Multi-threaded-Key-Value-Server-with-Transaction-Support
+# A-Multi-threaded-Key-Value-Server-with-Transaction-Support-based-on-C++
-This is a C++ multi-threaded key/value store with a custom client-server architecture.
+## This is a C++ multi-threaded key/value store with a custom client-server architecture.
 The server manages concurrent clients, using pthread locks for data consistency.
 It supports both an autocommit mode for single operations and a full transactional mode, which uses a non-blocking trylock strategy to ensure deadlock-free atomic operations.

-This project is a comprehensive C++ implementation of a multi-threaded, in-memory key/value store.
-It features a custom client-server architecture that communicates over a simple, line-oriented network protocol.
-The server is designed to manage multiple concurrent clients, with each connection handled in a separate thread.

 Its core feature is a robust synchronization mechanism using pthread mutexes to ensure data consistency.
 The server supports two operational modes: